 There are four featured readers for each event.
 Each reader receives 15 minutes to read which is divided up into thre five minute turns at reading.

-There are three rounds in the event: reading, discussion and wrap-up.
+There are three rounds in the event: reading, Q and A and wrap-up.
 Our event goes from 7 to 9 PM CST.

 The event begins with the reading round.